 There are at least nineteen altars with the theonym Cosus or variations such as Cossue, Coso and Conso.
 There’s an additional two containing just epithets – Udunnaeo in one case, Neneoec[o] in another – both attributed to the god in other pieces found nearby, suggesting that they too were dedicated to Cosus and thus raising the number of altars to twenty-one (Olivares Pedreño 2002: 166).
 Among them there’s also reference to a Consuneae, found in Citânia de Sanfins (Portugal), perhaps indicating that Cosus had a female partner and even though the text isn’t entirely clear (Encarnação 2015: 169-71).
 And there’s a final altar, once thought to have come from Braga and now believed to be from Aquitaine, in southern France, containing the text Cososo deo Marti (Olivares Pedreño 2002: 157.2-158.1).

 There’s thus a small trace of a connection to Mars, adding to another, more hypothetical, that was found in Brandomil, in the Galician region of A Coruña, where one can read Coso M, which has been interpreted by some as Coso M(arti) (Blázquez Martínez 1998: 252).
-More well attested epithets include Viascanno, Paeteaico, Soaegoe e Oenaego, apart from the Latim Domino, in reference to a function that is not entirely clear, since a domestic role isn’t obvious.
+Better attested epithets include Viascanno, Paeteaico, Soaegoe e Oenaego, apart from the Latim Domino, in reference to a function that is not entirely clear, since a domestic role isn’t obvious.

 If one removes the piece believed to be of French origin, the geographic distribution of the altars reveals a clear concentration in the coastal area that spans from the river Douro to northernmost Galicia, though in a discontinued fashion, with two great pockets, one in the Porto region and another in Finisterra.
 There’s also an extension further south that doesn’t go beyond the Mondego river and an exceptional concentration of pieces inland, in the border area between Galicia and León, where up to nine votive inscriptions were found.